+Structure, governance and management (continued)

 h.
 Trade union facility time

 Relevant union officials

-Number of employees who were relevant union officials during the year 6 Full-time equivalent employee number 5 i.
+Number of employees who were relevant union officials during the year Full-time equivalent employee number 5 3.8

+Percentage of time spent on facility time

+Percentage of time Number of employees

+0% 1%-50% 51%-99% 100% - 5 - -

+Percentage of pay bill spent on facility time £000

+Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time 21 18,858 0.11 %

+Paid trade union activities

+Time spent on paid trade union activities as a percentage of total paid facility time hours 2.16 %

+i.
 Related parties and other connected charities and organisations

-Percentage of time spent on facility time

-Percentage of time Number of employees 0% 1%-50% 51%-99% 100% - 6 - Percentage of pay bill spent on facility time £000 Total cost of facility time Total pay bill Percentage of total pay bill spent on facility time 12 18,794 0.063 % Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility time hours 2.36 % i.
-Related parties and other connected charities and organisations (continued)